codership/documentation/galeracluster/source/glbparameters.rst

 | **Type**                    | Boolean                          |
 +-----------------------------+----------------------------------+

-This option defines whether you want to start ``glbd`` as a system daemon.
+This option defines whether you want to start ``glbd`` as a daemon process.
 That is, if you want it to run in the background, instead of claiming the current terminal session.

 .. code-block:: console